 NewAthena reformulation is converging on the most promising solution, based on a passive cooling stage (down to 50 K, using V-grooves) to simplify X-IFU instrument, leading to a less expensive mission and instrument cost.
 The minimum mission scenario features a large X-ray mirror (collecting aperture larger than 1 m2 at 1 keV), a high-performance cryogenic calorimeter for spectral measurements and a wide field imager.
-Mission adoption could take place in early 2027, provided the mission baseline scenario is confirmed.
+Mission adoption is planned for early 2027.

-4.1.2 L3 Mission: LISA
+L3 Mission: LISA

 The LISA mission has been selected for the L3 theme "The gravitational Universe".
-It consists of a gravitational wave observatory based on laser interferometry to observe gravity waves emitted by compact cosmic sources, and builds on the successful in-orbit demonstration of LISA Pathfinder.
+It consists of a gravitational wave observatory based on laser interferometry to observe gravity waves emitted by compact cosmic sources and builds on the successful in-orbit demonstration of LISA Pathfinder.
 The mission concept consists of three identical spacecraft in a quasi-equilateral triangular constellation and located on an Earth trailing orbit.
 Each spacecraft carries two reference test masses in free fall, and laser interferometry is used for measuring the distance variations between test masses on separate spacecraft.
 The mission launch is foreseen in the mid 2030s.

-4.1.3 M5 Mission: EnVision
+M5 Mission: EnVision

 Carrying 3 cutting-edge instruments: an S-band Synthetic Aperture Radar (VenSAR), a Subsurface Radar Sounder (SRS) and spectrometer suite covering uv-vis-ir (VenSPEC EM), EnVision will observe the subsurface and surface of Venus and probe its atmosphere at an unprecedented resolution, investigating signs of active geology and looking for evidence of the past existence of oceans.
 The mission will provide a range of global maps, images, topographic and subsurface data at a resolution rivalling that available for Earth and Mars.
 EnVision will help in understanding why the most Earth-like planet in the solar system has turned out so differently, opening a new era in the exploration of our closest neighbour.
-EnVision is proposed as a mission in cooperation with NASA.

-4.1.4 M7 Mission Candidates
+M7 Mission Candidates